 Penang, Malaysia (Approx $25/day)

 Penang offers an unbeatable mix of cultural heritage and foodie delights.
 Hawker stalls sell dishes like char kway teow for $2.
-Explore George Town’s street art, temples, and colonial buildings for free or low cost.
+Explore George Town’s street art, temples, and colonial buildings for free or low cost—or join a guided walking tour or food experience in Penang to dive even deeper.
 The Malaysian ringgit favors budget travelers.
 Penang is easily one of Southeast Asia’s most inexpensive places to travel.

 Tip: Use the free CAT shuttle bus in George Town for easy local transport.